Skip to main content

 Start with Exclusions for the obvious

-Set up Exclusion Rules first for universally protected pages before building individual Experiences.
+Set up Exclusion Rules for universally protected pages and Segments for users who should never see in-app content before building individual Experiences.
 This creates your "safety net" layer.

 Add exclusions as you discover patterns

-If you notice multiple Experiences need the same "does not contain" rule, promote that to an Exclusion Rule instead.
-Reduces maintenance and prevents mistakes.
+If you notice multiple Experiences need the same "does not contain" rule, promote that to a URL Exclusion Rule.
+If you keep manually excluding a user group from individual Experiences, create a Segment Exclusion instead.

 Document your Exclusions

 Keep a list of active Exclusion Rules and why they exist.
-When onboarding new team members or auditing Experience performance, knowing "nothing shows on /admin/* by design" prevents confusion.
+When onboarding new team members or auditing Experience performance, knowing "nothing shows on /admin/* by design" or why an audience is globally excluded, prevents confusion.